tytydraco/yessleep/out/Our_town_has_an_old_phone_booth_that_lets_you_call_anyone.md

 Victor sidled around and peered over his cousin’s shoulder.
 His eyes scrunched, opened wide, and then narrowed again in confusion.
 “Stupid, you forget she’s dead?”
 But Doss’ eyes were closed.
 And the phone began to ring.

 Victor stiffened like he’d been shot.
 He took a step back as the rest of us leaned forward.
-Even though I didn’t understand what had just happened, I couldn’t help it.
 The ringing stopped.
 The conversation that followed between Doss and whatever was on the other end of that line went something like this:

 “Hello...?
 Hello?
 Gramma?”